MicrosoftDocs/win32/desktop-src/cossdk/registering-a-transient-subscription.md

 ---
-Description: 'Transient subscriptions cannot be set by using the Component Services administration tool.
-You must use the COM+ administrative interfaces to create or update a transient subscription.' ms.assetid: '28d48d59-abb2-4682-ab54-60b6aa7b31b1'
+Description: Transient subscriptions cannot be set by using the Component Services administration tool.
+You must use the COM+ administrative interfaces to create or update a transient subscription. ms.assetid: 28d48d59-abb2-4682-ab54-60b6aa7b31b1
-title: Registering a Transient Subscription
+title: Registering a Transient Subscription ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Registering a Transient Subscription